plone/training/theming/ttw-advanced.rst

     <replace css:content="#viewlet-above-content" css:theme="#above-content" />

-This rule states that the element that come from the content (Plone) with the id `#viewlet-above-content` must replace the element with the id `#above-content` in the static theme.
+This rule states that the element that comes from the content (Plone) with the id `#viewlet-above-content` must replace the element with the id `#above-content` in the static theme.

-We want to hide it for anynoymous users so we can take advantage of the base CSS classes the Plone exposes on the body (SHOW THE CLASSES).
+We want to hide it for anynoymous users so we can take advantage of the base CSS classes that Plone exposes on the body (SHOW THE CLASSES).

 The class we are looking for is `userrole-authenticated`.
 Add another property to the rule so that we produce this code: